zergius-art/wait-notify-example/README.md

 # wait-notify-example
-Simple example for show how wait/notify methods work Now it has three Threads and waiter calls notify() too
+Simple example for show how wait/notify methods work It has three Threads and waiter calls notify() too

+I'll try to split it to separate classes